approach0/search-engine/qac/README.md

 	* change `test.py` fname to your NTCIR data file path.
 	* uncomment `post_query_logs(x)` to index the first x lines
 	* uncomment `test_qac_query('1+')` to issue a query
-	* QAC results are returned from `qacd.out` stdout output.
+	* QAC results are returned from `qacd.out` in JSON format.